mccombspj/kurumastories/content/subaru/1000/MF-RI-Subaru-FF-1-Super-Touring-1969.md

 Next, we added a demanding hill climb up Mount Akagi, with an elevation difference of more than 800 meters, then put the car's FF characteristics to the test on the rough roads around the Akagi area.

-With a route like this, a single test drive can cover everything: congested city traffic, high-speed cruising feel, winding mountain roads, and even the character of unpaved surfaces, leaving little unexamined.
+With a route like this, a single test drive can cover everything: congested city traffic, high-speed cruising, winding mountain roads, and even the character on unpaved surfaces, leaving little unexamined.

 As expected, from Tokyo through the Omiya area, we were quickly caught up in heavy congestion.